JeffreyRobertLynch/StudioSync-HITL-Human-in-the-Loop-LLM-System-for-Narrative-Intelligence/README.md

 At the heart of **StudioSync** is the use of **standard studio narrative documents** in **markdown**, not specially structured JSON or YAML formats.
 This decision prioritizes **real-world compatibility** and **reduces adoption friction**.

-The system's evaluations and responses to queries will be informed by these structured documents:

-- **Studio Mandate**: Defines studio priorities in terms of genre, target audience, structure, business alignment, and other decision factors.
-- **Series Pitches**: Concise pitches directed toward the studio, structured to meet submission guidelines.
-- **Series Bible**: Captures premise, genre, tone, world rules, and overarching story engines, including explicit and implicit narrative constraints such as mandates, forbidden devices, and structural guardrails.
-- **Character Bible**: Profiles detailing background, personality, motivations, weaknesses, relationships, factual details (age, eye color), and character arcs.
-- **Episode Summaries (Season 1)**: Short synopses capturing the key events and thematic beats for each episode.
-- **Pilot Outlines**: Expanded Episode Outlines, to evaluate the episodes as a potential pilot.
-- **Episode Outlines (Season 1)**: Structured outlines (acts/beats) for each episode, used to determine script readiness.
-The system scores these outlines based on adherence to narrative structure and signals readiness to proceed with full script development.
-- **Episode Outlines (Season 2)**: Structured episode outlines, same as season 1, but this new batch of episodes can also use season 1 as a reference for multi-season arcs, redundancy flags, continuity checks, and setup/payoff.
+To depict a realistic workflow, relevant docs will inform the system's responses at every stage stage.
 These documents **anchor** the system’s **conversational knowledge base**, providing the structural and thematic foundation for all subsequent interactions.

-To depict a realistic workflow, relevant docs will inform the system's responses at different stages.
 To reflect the realistic growth and sharpening of a long-form creative work, some documents that were inputs at an early stage become reference docs at later stages:

-**Reference Document**: A previously-ingested creative artifact that serves as persistent context for evaluation, query, or guidance.
-These are the rules, structures, and priorities that inform evaluation of inputs.
+**Reference Document**: Previously-ingested creative artifact that serve as persistent context for evaluation, query, or guidance.
+These form the rules, structures, and priorities that inform responses to inputs.
 **Examples:**
-- **Studio Mandate**
-- **Series Bible**
-- **Character Bible**
+- **Studio Mandate - Stages 1, 2 & 3**: Defines studio priorities in terms of genre, target audience, structure, business alignment, and other decision factors.
+- **Series Bible - Stages 2 & 3**: Captures premise, genre, tone, world rules, and overarching story engines, including explicit and implicit narrative constraints such as mandates, forbidden devices, and structural guardrails.
+- **Character Bible - Stages 2 & 3**: Profiles detailing background, personality, motivations, weaknesses, relationships, factual details (age, eye color), and character arcs.
+- **Episode Summaries (Season 1) - Stage 3**: Short synopses capturing the key events and thematic beats for each episode.
+- **Pilot Outlines - Stage 3**: Expanded episode outlines for pilot episode candidates.
+- **Episode Outlines (Season 1) - Stage 3**: Structured outlines (acts/beats) for each episode.

-**Structured Input**: A document or artifact submitted in a template-specific format so the system can perform formal evaluation, coverage, structured scoring, and provide a soft greenlight or flag issues for revision.
+**Structured Input**: Document or artifact submitted in a template-specific format so the system can perform formal evaluation, coverage, structured scoring, and provide a soft greenlight or flag issues for revision.
 **Examples:**
-- **Series Pitches - Stage 1**
+- **Series Pitches - Stage 1**: Concise pitches directed toward the studio, structured to meet submission guidelines.
+- **Pilot Outlines - Stage 2**: Expanded Episode Outlines, to evaluate the episodes as a potential pilot.
-- **Episode Outlines (Season 1) - Stage 2**
+- **Episode Outlines (Season 1) - Stage 2**: The system scores these outlines based on adherence to narrative structure and signals readiness to proceed with full script development.
-- **Episode Outlines (Season 2) - Stage 3**
+- **Episode Outlines (Season 2) - Stage 3**: Structured episode outlines, same as season 1, but this new batch of episodes can also use season 1 as a reference for multi-season arcs, redundancy flags, continuity checks, and setup/payoff.

-**Unstructured Input**: Natural language queries or unstructured concepts.
+**Unstructured Input**: Natural language query or concept.
 Responses to these inputs are informed by reference docs to provide feedback, exploration, iteration, or idea validation.
 **Examples:**
 - **Character Utilization** "Do all seven ensemble characters contribute meaningfully to this episode?
 Which characters are drivers?
 Which are foils?"
 - **Continuity** "What foods did we establish that Faye is allergic to?"